bespsm/transcribe-trimmer/README.md

 # TRANSCRIBE-TRIMMER

-*Textual dataset cleaning algorithm.* It fixes misstakes of a SST model results with availability of the original speech transcription.
+*SST output cleaning algorithm.* It fixes misstakes of a SST model result with availability of the original speech transcription.

 ## UASGE